leilakhachab/Brute-force-log-detector/README.md

 ## How it works
-Each server log line is checked with a regular expression to extract the client IP, the requested route, and the HTTP status code.
+Each server log line is checked with a regular expression to extract the client IP and the HTTP status code.
 Requests that return `401 Unauthorized` are counted for each IP address.
 Any IP address with 3 or more failed attempts is flagged as a probable brute-force attempt.